znsio/specmatic-documentation/documentation/contract_tests.md

 If you are using a mono-repo, in which all the projects in the ecosystem are in the same repository, the contracts used by these projects may also be kept in the same repository.

-specmatic.json may look like this:
+The Specmatic configuration may look like this:

+{% tabs sources %}
+{% tab sources specmatic.json %}
 ```json
 {
   "sources": [